Primary

 Hang with straight arms, then pull your shoulder blades down and back without bending your elbows.
 Your body should rise a few inches.
 Hold, then relax to dead hang.

-Want Scapular Pull-Up in your program?
+See where Scapular Pull-Up fits in your weekly plan

 Hang from pull-up bar with arms straight.